zakmoCA/Command-line-Pomodoro-Timer/README.md

-# Help Documentation
+# README

-## System And Hardware Requirements
-This is a very simple application, with any computer or laptop running Python 3 being able to run the application.
-Python 3 needs to be installed if not already.
+This was an assessment I built during my Coder Academy course fullstack web-development course in 2023.
+It is based on the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a time-management technique which breaks work into intervals (usually of 25 minutes) seperated by short breaks, and a long break after a set number of intervals.

 ## Installation Steps

 ### Python Version
-The first step is to check which python version, if any, is on your system.
-Many operating systems have at least Python 2 installed, but this application requires a Python 3 version of 3.11.3 and higher.
-This can be checked by opening the Terminal (Command Line) and typing the following command:
+This application requires a Python 3 version of 3.11.3 and higher.
+This can be checked by entering the following command in your terminal (command-line):

     python3 --version